matt-goldman/BlakeDocs/src/Pages/5 Contributing/CreatingSiteTemplates.md

 #### Configuration-Based Theming

-**Note:** This is an illustrative example of dynamic theming.
+This is an illustrative example of dynamic theming.
 Template authors should lean into the Blazor ecosystem and may prefer existing UI frameworks (MudBlazor, Lumex, etc.) or NuGet packages with Razor components rather than building custom solutions.

 ```razor
 @* Components/ThemeProvider.razor *@